Can I stay at camp on the weekends when I am "off"?

 It depends on which position(s) you're applying for and when and how much of the summer you need to miss.

-Junior staff including CITs, Junior Counselors, and Assistant Counselors are exempt from these minimum requirements.
+Junior staff including CITs, Junior Counselors, and Assistant Counselors are exempt from these minimum requirements with the exception that Assistant Counselors must commit to at least 5 weeks of the summer (although most do all or nearly all of the summer).

 Is there a chance for staff to get to do the different activities that the campers do?